b199712/android/README.md

 ##listview
-It can detect about all access points and displays information.
+It can detect about all access points and displays information.<br>
 The informatino include SSID, security, channel and rssi.